Conformal Data for the O(3) Wilson-Fisher Conformal Field Theory from Fuzzy Sphere Realization of the Quantum Rotor Model

-Our framework naturally generalizes to the study of $\mathrm{O}(N)$ Wilson-Fisher quantum criticality, with explicit Hamiltonian constructions provided in the supplementary material~\cite{SuppMat}.
-Furthermore, it enables systematic exploration of models exhibiting richer internal symmetries, such as $\mathrm{O}(n_1)\times\mathrm{O}(n_2)$~\cite{Fisher_Bicritical_Tetracritical}.
-This versatility grants access to both Wilson-Fisher and biconal fixed points within a unified approach.
-By introducing anisotropic terms that break $\mathrm{O}(n)$ symmetry down to a discrete hypercubic subgroup, our method also allows investigation of the stable cubic universality class for $n\geq3$.
+Our framework naturally generalizes to the study of $\mathrm{O}(N)$ WF quantum criticality, with explicit Hamiltonian constructions provided in the supplementary material~\cite{SuppMat}.
+Furthermore, it enables systematic exploration of models exhibiting richer internal symmetries, such as $\mathrm{O}(n_1)\times\mathrm{O}(n_2)$~\cite{Fisher_Bicritical_Tetracritical}, and by introducing anisotropic terms that break $\mathrm{O}(n)$ symmetry down to a discrete hypercubic subgroup, the stable cubic universality class for $n\geq3$.
+The method is also compatible with boundary and defect modifications of the fuzzy sphere, opening access to boundary operator spectra and defect observables.
+More broadly, the 24 primaries and OPE coefficients reported here provide quantitative input for conformal bootstrap studies, control corrections to scaling in lattice simulations, and constrain universal features of experimental response functions near O(3) quantum criticality.

-\textit{Note added.---} While finishing this article, we became aware of an independent related work~\cite{Unpublished_Wenhan}.
+\textit{Note added.---} While finishing this article, we became aware of an independent related work~\cite{guo2025onfreescalarwilsonfisherconformal}.